I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-ccsetdirtypinneddata.md

 <p>None</p>

 ## -remarks
 <p><b>CcSetDirtyPinnedData</b> marks the BCB as dirty, so that the contents of the pinned buffer will be lazy-written to disk.
 Even if the flush operation is to be performed by some means other than the lazy writer, <b>CcSetDirtyPinnedData</b> should be called whenever the contents of a pinned buffer are modified.
-This is especially important if the buffer was pinned only for read access (by <a href="https://msdn.microsoft.com/library/windows/hardware/ff539180">CcPinRead</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff539176">CcPinMappedData</a>).
-Although buffers that are pinned only for read access can be modified, their contents are not automatically flushed to disk unless the buffers have been marked as dirty by calling <b>CcSetDirtyPinnedData</b>.</p>

-<p><b>CcSetDirtyPinnedData</b> marks the BCB as dirty, so that the contents of the pinned buffer will be lazy-written to disk.
-Even if the flush operation is to be performed by some means other than the lazy writer, <b>CcSetDirtyPinnedData</b> should be called whenever the contents of a pinned buffer are modified.
-This is especially important if the buffer was pinned only for read access (by <a href="https://msdn.microsoft.com/library/windows/hardware/ff539180">CcPinRead</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff539176">CcPinMappedData</a>).
+This is especially important if the buffer was pinned only for read access (by <a href="..\ntifs\nf-ntifs-ccpinread.md">CcPinRead</a> or <a href="..\ntifs\nf-ntifs-ccpinmappeddata.md">CcPinMappedData</a>).
 Although buffers that are pinned only for read access can be modified, their contents are not automatically flushed to disk unless the buffers have been marked as dirty by calling <b>CcSetDirtyPinnedData</b>.</p>

 ## -requirements
 <table>